SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

    *   Streams have two parallel hierarchies, which mirror one another, of smart pointers and related 'virtual rep' objects which provide the API which implementers override.

-   *   Seek Offsets are in elements of the kind of stream (e.g in Bytes for a Stream<Byte>, and in Characters for a Stream<Character>).
+   *   Seek Offsets are in elements of the kind of stream (e.g in Bytes for a Stream<byte>, and in Characters for a Stream<Character>).

    *   Two important subclasses of Stream<> are InputStream<>::Ptr (for reading) and OutputStream<>::Ptr (for